Emory-HITI/Niffler/modules/meta-extraction/README.md

 Niffler real-time extraction must be configured as a service for it to run continuously, and resume even when the server restarts.

+## Metadata Extraction Configuration Files

+The conf folder consists of several featureset.txt files.
+Each featureset has multiple attributes.
+Each featureset corresponds to a collection in the database.

+If you desire more DICOM attributes to an existing collection, add the attribute to an existing featureset.txt.
+Similarly, you may remove existing attributes from the featureset files.

+If you prefer them in a separate collection, create a new txt file with the preferred attributes.

 ### Offer execution permission to the mdextractor.sh script.